University of Wisconsin–Green Bay: Facilities

-Weidner Center for the Performing Arts

 The Weidner Center for the Performing Arts contains the 2,000-seat Cofrin Family Hall, the 200-seat Fort Howard Hall for recitals, the 99-seat-in-the-round Jean Weidner Theatre, and a dance studio.

-David A. Cofrin Library

 The Cofrin Library has a collection of more than one million items, and the Special Collections Department contains historical records of northeastern Wisconsin, genealogical records, and a local business archives collection.
 The library's top floor is home to university administration as well as viewpoints for notable landmarks within the area.

-Kress Events Center

 The Kress Events Center is the host for Phoenix Athletics, concerts, and university-wide events and is the headquarters for workouts, weight training, and intramural sports.
 The facility has an athletics training room, weight rooms, cardio deck, pool, racquetball courts, a climbing tower, outdoor playing fields, and a multipurpose gymnasium for basketball, volleyball and indoor tennis.

-LeMieux Chapel

 Joseph LeMieux was a stonemason who built lighthouses on the Great Lakes.
 His brother-in-law, Fabian LaPlant, was a carpenter.
 Together they teamed to build the LeMieux Chapel.

 Student housing

-UWGB has 28 residential buildings, including traditional residence halls, apartment style residence halls, and student apartments.
+UW–Green Bay has 28 residential buildings, including traditional residence halls, apartment style residence halls, and student apartments.
 Approximately 2,000 students live on campus.

-Concourse 'tunnel' system
+Tunnel system

-The UW-Green Bay main campus has a concourse system of underground corridors, casually referred to as "tunnels", that connect eleven of its buildings.
+The UW–Green Bay main campus has a concourse system of underground corridors, casually referred to as "tunnels", that connect eleven of its buildings.
 Designed with the David A. Cofrin Library at its center, subterranean hallways branch out to Student Services, the University Union and seven academic buildings.
 Opposite the adjacent Theatre Hall and Studio Arts buildings that form an arts wing is a sciences wing comprises Instructional Services, Environmental Sciences and Laboratory Sciences buildings.
 To the west of the library are the L.G.
 Wood and John M. Rose Halls.
 Constructed in 2002, Mary Ann Cofrin Hall is the newest building in the concourse system.
 Campus buildings not connected by the concourse system are the residence halls, Kress Center, the Weidner Center, and the Brown County STEM and Innovation Center which broke ground September 17, 2018.
 In addition to helping faculty, staff and students navigate campus in adverse weather, the concourse system facilitates accessibility.